pradeep3sep/interviewquestion/README System Design.md

 #### **Example**:
 A SaaS platform requiring constant feature additions and scalability might benefit from React’s modularity.

-> If needed mobile along the web, prefer the react

----

 ### **My Personal Choice**:
 1. **Small to Medium Projects**: Vue, because of its simplicity, faster setup, and built-in features.
 2. **Large-Scale, Complex Projects**: React, due to its modularity, ecosystem, and ability to handle complexity effectively.